Bass, seabass (Caught at sea)

-There is no management plan for sea bass in this area.
-There are no scientific surveys to provide fisheries-independent information on abundance.
-There is no total allowable catch (TAC) agreed for the stock in this area and total catches are unknown.
+ICES is not aware of any agreed precautionary management plan for sea bass in this area.
+There is no total allowable catch (TAC) agreed for the stock in this area.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler

 ReferencesICES Advice 2018.
 ICES Advice on fishing opportunities, catch, and effort Bay of Biscay and the Iberian Coast Ecoregion. bss.27.8ab.
 Published 31 October 2018.
 Available at: http://ices.dk/sites/pub/Publication%20Reports/Advice/2018/2018/bss.27.8ab.pdf (Accessed November 2018)

 Peltier, H., Authier, M., Deaville, R., Dabin, W., Jepson, P. D., van Canneyt, O., Daniel, P., Ridoux, V. 2016.
 Small cetacean bycatch as estimated from stranding schemes: The common dolphin case in the northeast Atlantic.
 Environmental Science and Policy, 63: 7-18. doi: 10.1016/j.envsci.2016.05.004